Conflux-Chain/conflux-documentation/docs/core/learn/core-space-basics/core-transactions.md

 ---
-sidebar_position: 1
+sidebar_position: 8.5
 id: transaction_explain
-title: Core Space Transactions
+title: Transactions
 keywords:
   - transaction
-  - to modify # the trailing "failure" part should be moved to another place
 ---

 The act of sending a transaction is the only method of storing or modifying data on the blockchain.
 This includes both the transfer of CFX and the modification of contract states.
 The process of sending a transaction consists of three steps: constructing the transaction, signing it, and finally transmitting it.
-Most programming languages have an [SDK](../../../build/sdks-and-tools/sdks.md) with a convenient method that can be used for this purpose.
+Most programming languages have an [SDK](../../build/sdks-and-tools/sdks.md) with a convenient method that can be used for this purpose.
 However, if you are looking for a deeper understanding of the underlying mechanics or if you are experiencing problems when sending transactions, this article may help.

 ## Transaction Fields